 Do customers commonly search for your business while they are away from home?
 What do they see?
 Try it now: take out your phone and pull up your business’s website.
 Is the site easy to navigate?
 Can you find important information quickly?
 If not, it’s time for a website redesign.

 13. Fast Load Time

 Have you ever clicked on a search result only to hit that back button when the site runs slowly?
 Your customers do that too.
-If your site doesn’t load in 4 seconds, you’re losing customers.
+If your site doesn’t load fast, you’re missing out on customers.